andrewhao/built-to-last-talk/slides.md

 ---

+class: middle center background-image-contain

+background-image: url(images/rails-topology-1.svg)

+???

+Now if you're a Rails programmer who's worked in any sort of large system, you know that this dance does not necessarily scale for long.

+---

+class: middle center background-image-contain

+background-image: url(images/rails-topology-2.svg)

+---

+class: middle center background-image-contain

+background-image: url(images/rails-topology-3.svg)

+---

+class: middle center background-image-contain

+background-image: url(images/rails-topology-4.svg)

+---

+class: middle center background-image-contain

+background-image: url(images/rails-topology-messy.svg)

+---

 ## The landscape of Rails code:

-PLACEHOLDER: diagram of app folders
+Horizontal decomposition of code into folders

-Show app growing over time as app code drops in.

 ???

-Now if you're a Rails programmer who's worked in any sort of large system, you know that this dance does not necessarily scale for long.

 We tend to spray feature code across the application codebase.
 I might need to add my feature to the User model, then add a callback to a